emmabostian/developer-portfolios/CONTRIBUTING.md

 1. Fork this repository.
 2. Clone the your new repository to your system.
 3. Create a new branch (i.e. `add/your-name`).
 4. Add your new site.
-Remember to add **alphabetically to thew list.**
+Remember to add **alphabetically to the list.**
 5. Commit changes and push the new branch.
 6. Open and submit a PR.